 Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
-Cost sharing for necessary urgently needed services furnished 20% coinsurance for each Medicare-covered service.
-Up to a maximum of \$65 per visit.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
+Coverage is limited to the United States and its territories. \$30 copayment for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Coinsurance is waived if you out-of-network is the same as for such services furnished in-network.
-Coverage is limited to the United States and its territories. are admitted to a hospital within 3 days.
-Vision care Covered services include: • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts Deductible applies.
-20% coinsurance for each Medicare-covered service.
+Copayment is waived if you are admitted to a hospital within 3 days.
+Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$30 copayment for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copayment for each Medicare-covered service. • For people with diabetes, screening for diabetic retinopathy is covered once per year Deductible applies.
-20% coinsurance for each Medicare-covered service.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copayment for each Medicare-covered service. • For people with diabetes, screening for diabetic retinopathy is covered once per year \$30 copayment for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) \$0 copayment for each Medicare-covered service.

 Services that are covered for you What you must pay when you get these services Supplemental benefits One routine vision exam every year.
 Hardware (glasses and contacts) included.
 Visit www.vsp.com/advantageonly for more information or call 1-844-344-4768.
 No copayment or coinsurance for Supplemental Benefits: One routine eye exam every year.
 Eyeglasses, contact lenses or other vision hardware.
-There is a \$330 limit every year on hardware.
-"Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+There is a \$275 limit every year on hardware.
+Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
 There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
 Medicare-covered EKG following Welcome Visit Preventive Services \$0 copayment for each Medicare-covered service.